KPDwyer/KPDwyer/README.md

 ![](https://raw.githubusercontent.com/KPDwyer/KPDwyer/master/Images/itch.png)

-My name is Kyle, and I'm a Seniuor Developer at a game studio in Toronto.
+My name is Kyle, and I'm a Senior Developer at a game studio in Toronto.
 I spend most of my workday

 - 🛠 developing tools for the Animation and Art teams,
 - 👨‍🔧 managing the asset pipeline,